jayeh001/Real_Estate_Assistant/README.md

 ## Overview
 This app is a personal project to learn Java Spring Boot and advance my skills in full-stack application development.

-It is still in progress as I need to flesh out front-end and deploy it on AWS.